anaellemartinez19081998-sketch/Assignment-Part-2/README.md

 Franz Kafka's letter to Milena Jesenská (1920): A personal letter translated from German.
 This text allowed me to explore correspondence-specific TEI elements and how to analyze the text's patterns.

 René Barjavel's La Faim du Tigre (1966): A philosophical essay excerpt examining human sexuality and animal instinct.
-This argumentative text provided opportunities to encode rhetorical structure and track how philosophical arguments develop and reverse.
+This argumentative text provided opportunities to encode rhetorical structure.

 Jean Anouilh's Antigone (1972): A confrontation (theatre) scene between Antigone and Créon.
 This theatrical text allowed me to try my hand at  dialogue markup and speech act analysis.